Scandal-hit Wells Fargo's quarterly profit falls 3.7 percent

-Wells Fargo & Co reported its fourth straight fall in quarterly profit as it set aside funds for potential legal costs amid an increasingly politicized bogus-account scandal that cost Chief Executive and Chairman John Stumpf his job.
+NEW YORK Wells Fargo & Co's profit dropped for the fourth straight quarter as it set aside funds for potential legal costs from a bogus account scandal that cost former Chief Executive and Chairman John Stumpf his job.

-The bank, which faces numerous federal and state investigations into its practices, said non interest expenses rose due in part to higher litigation accruals and salaries.
+The bank still posted net income that topped analyst estimates, helped in part by lower-than-expected loan-loss provisions.

+Wells Fargo, which needs to reassure investors that it can keep its profit engine humming while changing its sales culture, still reported a metric that tallies the number of accounts that employees in its retail banking unit were able to "cross-sell" to customers.

 Stumpf, under pressure from lawmakers and other critics, stepped down on Wednesday after 34 years with the bank, handing over the CEO role to Timothy Sloan, who had been chief operating officer, and the chairmanship to lead director Stephen Sanger.